microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkhardwarehealth.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details about the hardware health of a [teamworkDevice](../resources/teamworkdevice.md).
+Represents the details about the hardware health of a Microsoft Teams-enabled [device](../resources/teamworkdevice.md).

 ## Properties
 |Property|Type|Description|